lamini-ai/lamini-examples/rag.md

 llm = RetrievalAugmentedRunner()
 llm.load_data("path/to/knowledge_directory")
 llm.train()
-prompt = "Have we invested in any generative AI companies in the past year?") response = llm(prompt)
+prompt = "Have we invested in any generative AI companies in 2023?") response = llm(prompt)
 ```
 ### How RAG works: